Edward Dahlberg: Personal life

 In 1942 he married Winifred Donlea O'Carroll.
 Winifred had two children from her previous marriage to the writer and professor Harry Thornton Moore.
 Edward and Winifred had two children together.
-His second marriage was to R'lene LaFleur Howell and his third, in 1968, to his longtime mistress, Julia Lawlor.
+His second marriage was to R'lene LaFleur Howell in 1950 and his third, in 1967, to his longtime mistress, Julia Lawlor.
 Edward, R'lene, and Julia lived in Dublin from the early 1960s to the early 1970s where Edward was a member of an Irish literary group that met at McDaid's Pub near Trinity College, Dublin.
-Members of this group included Frank O'Connor, Brendan and Dominic Behan, Patrick Kavanagh, James Liddy, Garech Browne, Patrick Galvin and occasionally Frank McCourt and many others, with music often provided by The Dubliners.
+Members of this group included Frank O'Connor, Brendan Behan and Dominic Behan, Patrick Kavanagh, James Liddy, Garech Browne, Patrick Galvin and occasionally Frank McCourt and many others, with music often provided by The Dubliners.
 In 1968, he was elected to the National Institute of Arts and Letters.
 In 1976, he was awarded a Guggenheim Fellowship.
 Dahlberg died in Santa Barbara, California, on February 27, 1977.